-If you are an existing customer who purchased their policy between 14th March 2020 and 24th August 2020, all of our policies provide cover for:
+If you are an existing customer who purchased their policy on or after 4th February 2022, all of our policies provide cover for:

 Making A Claim

 Please note, these FAQs have been collated specifically for customers who purchased their policy AFTER the 4th February 2022.

 We have provided more specific advice below, but in general, airlines, tour operators and travel agents are covering costs associated with events that might lead the cancellation or curtailment (cutting short) of your trip.
 This means you should only be submitting claims to us after you have exhausted those options first.
 You will be after by our claims team to provide proof that you have been denied a refund from the transport and accommodation providers before they consider your claim.

 I am looking to make a claim for Cancellation or Curtailment – where do I start?

 As general advice, please be aware that if your trip is cancelled, rearranged or curtailed as a result of COVID-19 and/or FCDO advice, then it is likely that your transport and/or accommodation provider will be able to refund you.
 We will only be considering claims where you have approached the appropriate provider for either a refund, reimbursement or change in trip dates, prior to submitting a claim to us.
 There are some details further down the page as to who you can approach to support you before submitting a claim to us.

 If after approaching your accommodation and transport providers, you are still looking to make a claim for cancellation or curtailment relating to COVID-19 or change in FCDO advice, you can find the claims process detailed here.

 Please make sure you submit your claim with all the supporting documentation requested.
 Missing information could result in delays to the assessment of your claim.